 The NQF Board of Directors oversees MAP.
 The Board will review any procedural questions and periodically evaluate MAP's structure, function, and effectiveness, but will not review the Coordinating Committee's input to HHS.
 The Board selects the Coordinating Committee and workgroups based on Board-adopted selection criteria (see Appendix C).
 Balance among stakeholder groups is paramount.
 Because MAP's tasks are so complex, including individual subject matter experts in the groups also is imperative.
-However, the majority of MAP's members must be organizations.

 All MAP activities are conducted in an open and transparent manner.
 The appointment process includes open nominations and a public comment period.
-MAP meetings are open to the public, materials and summaries are posted on the NQF website, and public comments are solicited on recommendations.
+MAP meetings are broadcast, materials and summaries are posted on the NQF website, and public comments are solicited on recommendations.